KHAAdotPK/JSON-rust/README.md

 - ✅ Full support for core JSON types:
   - `String`
   - `Number`
-  - ~~`Boolean`~~
+  - `Boolean`
-  - ~~`Null`~~
+  - `Null`
   - `Object`
   - `Array`
-- ✅ Recursive parsing for deeply nested JSON structures
+- ✅ Recursive parsing for deeply nested JSON structures (nested objects/arrays with arbitrary depth)
+- ✅ Mixed-type for arrays/objects
 - ✅ Linked list–based internal representation
-- ✅ Modular code with separate tokenizer, parser, and data model
 - ✅ No external JSON libraries — fully handwritten!

-- ✅ Supports inspection and traversal of the parsed structure
+### **Current Limitations**:
+- No Unicode/escape character support
+- No error handling for malformed JSON
+- No validation of number formats
+- No support for scientific notation
+- Duplicate keys are allowed

 ---

-## 🧠 How It Works
+### 🧠 How It Works (Implementation of core functions)

-This parser is designed to read a JSON file and transform its contents into a custom, navigable tree structure built with Rust.
-The core of the library revolves around two primary structs: `JsonObject` and `Key`.
-The entire JSON file is parsed into a single root `JsonObject`, which acts as the entry point to the data.

-The parser operates by reading the file line by line and using regular expressions to identify the distinct components of the JSON syntax.
-It recognizes keys, values, and structural elements like `{`, `}`, `[`, and `]`.
-This approach allows it to handle complex, nested structures that span multiple lines.
+#### `parser(file_name: &str) -> Result<Option<Box<JsonObject>>, io::Error>`
+The main entry point that:
+- Reads a JSON file line by line
+- Orchestrates the parsing process
+- Handles top-level key-value pairs
+- Delegates complex structures to `helper_for_object_and_array_types`

+#### `helper_for_object_and_array_types(line: &str, key: &mut Key)`
+Recursive helper that:
+- Processes nested objects/arrays using a state machine
+- Handles string/number/boolean/null values
+- Maintains parsing context through mutable state

-Here's how JSON elements are represented in the parsed structure:
+#### Here's how JSON elements are represented in the parsed structure:

 * **Objects (`{...}`)**: An object is represented as a linked list of `Key` nodes.
 Each `Key` in the list corresponds to a key-value pair within that object.
 * **Arrays (`[...]`)**: An array is represented by a parent `Key` with `value_type` set to `ArrayType`.
 This key's internal pointer (`ptr`) then points to a linked list of `Key` nodes, where each node represents an element of the array.
 For elements that are objects or values without an explicit key (like in an array of objects), the `Key`'s `name` field is empty.
 * **Key-Value Pairs**: Each key-value pair is parsed into a `Key` struct, which stores its `name`, its `value` as a string, and a `ValueType` enum (e.g., `StringType`, `NumberType`, `ObjectType`, `ArrayType`).

 A key aspect of the parser is its recursive nature.
 When it encounters the beginning of a nested object or array, it delegates the processing of that block to a specialized function that builds the sub-tree.
 This allows it to correctly interpret deeply nested data.
-However, it's worth noting that in its current implementation, an array of simple values (like numbers, e.g., `[255, 0, 0]`) is parsed into a single `Key` of `StringType` with the contents concatenated into the `value` field.

 ### Structure Overview